allenai/dolma/docs/data-format.md

 # Data Format

-In this document, we explain the data format for the datasets processed by Dolma.
+In this document, we explain the data format for the datasets processed by Dolma toolkit.

 ## Directory Structure